Eric Kiesau

-Eric Kiesau (born November 24, 1972) is an American football coach and former offensive coordinator at Auburn University.
-He was previously the offensive coordinator and quarterbacks coach at Boise State University.
+Eric Kiesau (born November 24, 1972) is an American football coach who is currently an offensive quality control coach at the University of Florida.
+Kiesau was previously the offensive coordinator at Auburn University.
+He served as the offensive coordinator and quarterbacks coach at Boise State University.
 Kiesau served as the interim head football coach at Fresno State University for the final four games of the 2016 season after the firing of Tim DeRuyter.

 Kiesau followed Bryan Harsin to Auburn as an offensive analyst in 2021.
 Due to the firing of Cornelius Williams after four games, Kiesau was promoted to wide receivers coach.
 After forty-five days of Austin Davis as offensive coordinator, Kiesau took over the quarterbacks coach/offensive coordinator duties in 2022.
 Auburn fired Kiesau on October 31, 2022, along with Harsin and several other staffers.